Global existence and blow up for systems of nonlinear wave equations related to the weak null condition

-In the opinion of the present authors, this is one of the attractive features that the system (\ref{202012271206}) offers.
-It is well known by the work of John \cite{John1981}, John and Klainerman \cite{JK} that if the nonlinear term is quadratic and independent of the unknown function itself, then ``almost global existence'' is the most that one can expect in general concerning long-time existence of small solutions to the Cauchy problem for nonlinear wave equations in three space dimensions.
-Since the null condition, which $\{A^{ij,\alpha\beta}:\alpha,\beta=0,1,2,3\}$ satisfies, creates cancellation and provides more decay, one can manage to obtain global, small solutions to (\ref{202012281658}) (see \cite{Al2006}, \cite{Katayama2012}, \cite{HY2017}), in spite of the presence of the critical term $(\partial_t u_1)^2$ in the second equation.
-Moreover, the system (\ref{202012281750}) has the form similar to (\ref{eq1}) with the critical point $(p,q)=(3,3)$ which, differently from (\ref{202012281752}) with any critical point $(p,q)$, admits global solutions for small data, as shown below.
-This proof remains valid for (\ref{202012281750}), and we enjoy global solutions to the Cauchy problem for (\ref{202012281750}) with small data.
-For the purpose of showing global, small solutions to the Cauchy problem (\ref{202012271206}), we naturally intend to combine key techniques employed in the proof of global existence for (\ref{202012281658}) or (\ref{202012281750}).
-Namely, we make an effective use of the energy-type estimate of Alinhac \cite[p.\,92]{Al2010} and Lindblad-Rodnianski \cite[Corollary 8.2]{LR2005} involving a certain space-time $L^2$ weighted estimate for the special derivatives $T_j u=(\partial_j+(x_j/|x|)\partial_t)u$ and the Li-Zhou estimate concerning the $L^2({\mathbb R}^3)$ norm of some fractional derivatives $|D|^s u$, together with the two estimation lemmas for the nonlinear term $A^{ij,\alpha\beta}(\partial_\alpha u_i)(\partial_\beta u_j)$ (see Lemmas \ref{202012281819} and \ref{202012281821} below), in order to carry out the iteration argument.
+Let us start with (\ref{202012281658}).
+Global existence is due to the fact that for each $i,j=1,2$, the set of the coefficients $\{A^{ij,\alpha\beta}:\alpha,\beta=0,1,2,3\}$ satisfies the null condition of Klainerman \cite{KlainermanNull86} which creates cancellation and provides more decay.
+Without it, ``almost global existence'' is the most that one can expect in general.
+See, e.g., \cite{JK}, \cite{Rammaha1995}, \cite{Deng1999}.
+We can take advantage of the cancellation to rewrite the quadratic term $A^{ij,\alpha\beta}(\partial_\alpha u_i)(\partial_\beta u_j)$ by using the special derivatives $T_k=\partial_k+(x_k/|x|)\partial_t$ $(k=1,2,3)$.
+See, e.g., \cite[pp.\,90--91]{Al2010}.
+After this rewriting, the energy-type estimate of Alinhac \cite[p.\,92]{Al2010} and Lindblad-Rodnianski \cite[Corollary 8.2]{LR2005} involving a certain space-time $L^2$ weighted estimate for the special derivatives has been used commonly in \cite{Al2006}, \cite{Katayama2012}, and \cite{HY2017}, as one of the crucial ingredients to close the estimate.
+Let us now turn to (\ref{202012281750}).
+It has the form similar to (\ref{eq1}) with the critical point $(p,q)=(3,3)$ which admits global solutions for small data, as shown below.
+The proof of this global existence result uses the Li-Zhou estimate concerning the $L^2({\mathbb R}^3)$ norm of some fractional derivatives $|D|^s u$.
+It remains valid for (\ref{202012281750}), and we enjoy global solutions to the Cauchy problem for (\ref{202012281750}) with small data.
+Our strategy for showing global, small solutions to the Cauchy problem (\ref{202012271206}) is formulated by combining these key techniques employed in the proof of global existence for (\ref{202012281658}) or (\ref{202012281750}).